matzman666/OpenVR-InputEmulator/Readme.md

 - **No Remapping**: Original binding is used.
 - **Disabled**: Disables the analog input.
 - **OpenVR**: Remap to another OpenVR controller axis.

+The touchpad emulation mode for this analog axis can also be configured here.
+Touchpad emulation mode tries to emulate the behaviour of a touchpad with a joystick.
+The primary purpose of this option is to make Fallout 4 VR playable with Oculus Rift controllers, but it can also be used for other games.

+Available touch emulation modes:

+- **Position Based**: This modes assumes that the joystick can only move further away from the center position.
+All newer positions smaller can the last known position are ignored.
+The saved highest position is reset when the center position has been reached.
+The idea is to ignore input events caused by the joystick snapping back to center position.
+As soon as the center position is reached it is immediately send to the application in a position update.
+This helps with movement controls as otherwise any movement in an application is not reset when the joystick is let go by the user.

+- **Position Based (Deferred Zero Update)**: This modes works exactly the same as the mode above with one small difference.
+The position update when the center position is reached is not immediately send but only when the joystick starts moving again.
+This helps with applications that have problems with the above mode but messes up movement controls.

+**Button Press Deadzone Fix**: Some applications ignore touchpad/joystick clicks when the position is exactly the center position.
+This fix can help in this case by slightly offsetting the position when a click has been registered exactly at center position.

 ##### OpenVR